Insurance Fraud: What It Costs You and Extreme Cases With Examples

 Some Facts About Insurance Fraud

-- 10% of incurred losses and expenses are estimated by the Insurance Industry to be attributed to fraud.
-In personal insurance or property and casualty insurance, this amounts to about $30 billion each year from 2013-2015.
-That's 150 billion dollars in fraud in 5 years.
+- Based on insurance industry research,10% of incurred losses and expenses are estimated to be attributed to fraud as of the last study by the Insurance Information Institute.
+In personal insurance or property and casualty insurance, this amounted to about $30 billion each year from 2013-2015.
+That's 150 billion dollars in fraud in 5 years for that time period.

 - The Coalition Against Insurance Fraud estimates $80 billion in fraud a year for all the different types of insurance.